sajao/CrisisLex/src-collect/tweepy1/readme.txt

-altered tweetpy to return the API response as json for status API.
+Altered version of tweetpy to return the API response as json for status API.
+The latest release of tweepy is available at https://github.com/tweepy.